timriley/my-site/source/articles/2020-03-27-open-source-status-update-march-2020.article.md

 published_at: 2020-03-27 22:48:00 +1100
 ---

-Inspired by Piotr’s [open source status update][piotr], I thought I’d begin a similar practice (and get back into the swing of blogging, since thie year’s effectively a write-off for in-person meetings).
+Inspired by Piotr’s [open source status update][piotr], I thought I’d begin a similar practice (and get back into the swing of blogging, since this year’s effectively a write-off for in-person meetings).

 I hope to do this monthly, but since this is the first one, let me recap the whole of the last year or so!
 Here are the highlights: